davidgs/SwaggerDockerBlog/README.md

 ## How can you get this?

 Again, to repeat, this is currently *not* part of the official Camunda Platform Docker image.
-It will be at some point, but it's not right now.
+It will be coming with the release of 7.15, but it's not right now.

 That being said, you can still get access to it, and use it.